ovisb/python-hangman/README.md

 - Initial github repo creation + project structure

 25.10.2023
-- Stage1 done
+- Stage 1 done

 25.10.2023
-- started stage2
+- started stage 2
 - added input from user and check for predefined(temporary) winner
 - added stage2 unit tests

 25.10.2023
-- started stage3
+- started stage 3
 - now the winner gets picked up randomly via random module
 - the word added by the user gets checked against the random winner
 - added stage3 unit tests

 25.10.2023
-- started stage4
+- started stage 4
 - Added function which returns the first 3 characters from the winner word and hides the remaining ones
 - This is a hint presented to the user like `Guess the word swi--:`
 - added stage 4 unit tests

 25.10.2023
-- started stage5
+- started stage 5
 - main login was refactored, stage3 hint excluded/removed
 - added main game loop
   - it provided the user with 8 tries